Easily Clean the Interior of your Vehicle with Powerizer Complete

 To obtain the best results, let’s discuss the technique for cleaning the hood liner.
 Unless you're attempting to pre-treat a stain, we suggest cleaning the entire surface instead of just a small area of the hood liner.
 Doing this will leave a visible clean versus dirty separation line.
 I’m sure you have seen this if you have used a Stain Spot Remover Pen.
 Instead, ALWAYS clean the entire surface thoroughly.
 In this instance start by spot cleaning the sun visor and the area directly above them first.
 Usually, an outline of dirt from touching the visor accumulates from the oils on your hands.
 It’s also a magnet for make-up for those of us reapplying in the mirror daily.

-To Spot Clean apply the pre-treat concentrated solution to a clean Powerizer Ultra Plush Microfiber Cloth or use a squeeze bottle.
+To spot clean apply the pre-treat concentrated solution to a clean microfiber towel or use a squeeze bottle.
 Start by blotting the surface and saturating the stain which begins to break down oils, dirt, make-up, and other messes.
 Usually, the solution is so effective it merely begins to disappear before your eyes.
 If you have a set-in stain, it may require more scrubbing and a little more time for the solution to work.
 Scrubbing with a microfiber cloth won’t lift the fibers of the hood liner, causing them to snag the fabric.
 For your last wipe down wring as much of the detergent out of the cloth, so it’s damp, the microfiber cloths are most effective when it’s slightly damp in lifting away stains.

 Finish with a rinse by using plain water to saturate the hood liner utilizing a microfiber cloth.
 It absorbs seven (7) times more than its weight, which is perfect for applying and absorbing the excess water needed to rinse the hood thoroughly.
 It may take 2 or 3 passes over the entire surface or use a wet vac to suck up the excess water.

-The process for cleaning seats is similar in the fact that you must remove debris.
-First, pre-treat stains, wash the entire surface and rinse all the detergent from the fabric which may require two or three passes to ensure your seats dry residue free.
+The process for cleaning car seats is similar in the fact that you must remove debris.
+First, pre-treat stains, wash the entire surface and rinse all the seat cleaner from the fabric which may require two or three passes to ensure your seats dry residue free.
 It’s the same as the hood liner.
 Replicating the process will be simple and easy.